michael-lazar/rtv/README.rst

 Each line in the files will replace the corresponding default argument in the launch script.
 This can be used to avoid having to re-enter login credentials every time the program is launched.

+**The OAuth configuration file is created automatically if it doesn't exist.**
-The OAuth section contains a boolean to trigger auto-login (defaults to false).
+It contains a boolean to trigger auto-login (defaults to false).
-When authenticated, two additional fields are written : **access_token** and **refresh_token**.
+When authenticated, an additional field is written : **refresh_token**.
-Those are basically like username and password : they are used to authenticate you on Reddit servers.
+This is username and password replacement : it is used to authenticate you on Reddit servers.

 Example initial config: